 - If your portal administrator configured content categories, click Assign Category and select up to 20 categories to help people find your item.
 You can also use the Filter categories box to narrow down the list of categories.

-- Choose the folder where the hosted feature layer view will be stored and click OK.
+- Choose the folder where the hosted feature layer view will be stored.

 Hosted feature layer view settings